dr-marek-jaskula/DomainDrivenDesignUniversity/src/Shopway.Domain/ReadMe.Domain.md

 specification
     .AddSortBy(sortBy);

+specification
+    .AddMapping(mapping);
 ```

-We can also determine filtering and sorting in the specification without these objects, using
+We can also determine filtering, sorting and mapping in the specification without these objects, using
 ```
 specification
     .AddFilters(product => product.Id == productId);